khalidMesbah/Storefront-Backend/notes.md

-- [ ]the Node application and Postgres database will run in the same VM.
+- [ ] the Node application and Postgres database will run in the same VM.
--
+- [ ] queries folder